3p3r/cdk-web/README.md

 ## build

-executing `npm run build` builds CDK for web. everything is bundled in `dist/cdk-web.js`;
+executing `npm run build` builds CDK for web. everything is bundled in `dist/cdk-web.js`. you may open up `dist/index.html` in your browser if you want to just play with the compiled bundle.

+## testing

+testing is done by Puppeteer. the actual generated bundle is loaded into Puppeteer and tests are executed against it. run `npm test` to execute them.

 ## exports